 If you miss this legal deadline, you forfeit your right altogether to compensation.
 Our state is fairly strict when it comes to the statute of limitations, so be sure to act quickly to avoid missing your chance based on a technicality.

-Call Grano Law Offices, PLLC for a FREE Case Evaluation
+Call Grano Law Offices, P.C. for a FREE Case Evaluation

 Get in touch with a New Mexico premises liability attorney to protect your legal rights.
 Grano Law Offices, PC offers prospective clients a FREE CASE REVIEW to determine your options after a poor lighting accident injury.